nemediano/OpenGLTemplates/template/README.md

 ![template](../img/template.png)

+## Usage

 The template is composed of several files in their corresponding folders.
+All the independent classes are in their corresponding folders, ideally you can reuse them without modifications.

-Ideally, you will only need to change/adapt the files in the base directory: `main.cpp`, `commons.{h,cpp}`, `callbacks.{h,cpp}`.
+The teamplate parts that you need to adapt to each specific project are in the base folder.
+Ideally, you will only need to change/adapt the application class.
+In other words you usually only need to make changes in `main.cpp`, `templateApplication.{h,cpp}`, `menu.cpp`, and `callbacks.{h,cpp}`.

 ## Features